Shaanxi KJ-2000: Design

 The Chinese AWACS has a phased array radar (PAR) system carried in a disc-shaped radome.
 Unlike the American E-3 Sentry and the Russian Beriev A-50, two AWACS aircraft comparable in size and both with a 9 m rotating radome (rotodome) to provide 360degree scanning, the radome of the Chinese AWACS is stationary.
 Instead, the three PAR modules are placed in an equilateral triangle configuration inside the 14 m round radome, each covering a 120-degree spherical sector to provide full 360degree coverage.

+The radar is designated K/LLQF01 active electronically scanned array (AESA) radar.
 The multi-function, three-dimensional pulse-Doppler radar was developed by the Nanjing Research Institute of Electronics Technology (NRIET), a subsidiary of the China Electronics Technology Group Corporation (CETC).
 It is designed to detect and track airborne and surface targets, operating in the frequency range of 1200–1400 MHz, and has a maximum aerial detection range of 470 km.

-KJ-3000

-A new variant with a fixed next-generation radar was reportedly spotted in 2013.

 Operational history

 The PLAAF's first AWACS regiment was established at a small and remote airfield in southern China, for security reasons, during late 2004.
 The commander appointed to the regiment was Zhang Guangjian (张广建), a pilot with over 6,000 hours of flight time on various aircraft including the Il-76.
 The base was re-built and re-equipped for handling the KJ-2000, the first of which reached the base in 2005.
 A mixed fleet of KJ-2000 and the smaller KJ-200 have been operated at the base.

-In 2013 a 24-hour coverage drill was held using three KJ-2000s that covered NW China, the East China Sea, and the South China Sea.
+In 2013, a 24-hour coverage drill was held using three KJ-2000s that covered northwest China, the East China Sea, and the South China Sea.

-Since Il-76s are supplied by Russia and as the numbers are limited, China is seeking to replace the Il-76 platform currently used by the KJ-2000 with the Y-20.
+Further development

+The plan to replace the KJ-2000 with the improved KJ-3000 was reported by Chinese media in 2013.
+In 2016, the KJ-3000 was envisioned to be based on the Y-20 transport aircraft.
+In 2019, Y-20's chief designer revealed the KJ-3000 could be based on the Y-20.